Hearing Aids

 Specialised hearing aids

-Rechargeable hearing aids are great for people with poor dexterity, vision impairment, or who are ‘on the go’ all day.
-Charge these aids overnight and wear them throughout the day – there’s no need to change the batteries.
-The built-in battery lasts the life of the device, which makes it more environmentally friendly than a hearing aid with disposable batteries.
+Rechargeable hearing aids are perfect for those with limited dexterity, vision impairment, or busy lifestyles.
+Simply charge them overnight and wear them all day—no need to worry about changing batteries.
+Plus, the built-in battery lasts the life of the device, making them more eco-friendly than disposable battery models.

 Cochlear Implants

-A cochlear implant is a medical alternative for severe hearing loss in both ears.
-A surgically-implanted electronic device bypasses the damaged part of the inner ear to directly stimulate the hearing nerve to convert sound waves to electrical impulses, as a healthy ear does.
-At Audiology South, we can advise when a cochlear implant is a likely solution.
-We can help evaluate your suitability for surgery, assist with the referral process, provide appropriate medical and funding advice, and even introduce you to people who use cochlear implant technology.
+A cochlear implant is a medical option for severe hearing loss in both ears.
+This surgically-implanted device bypasses the damaged part of the inner ear and directly stimulates the hearing nerve to convert sound into electrical signals, just like a healthy ear.